Employee Records Services and Documents

 This statement does not prevent you from consulting with government agency nor does it prevent you from making personal contributions to political campaigns.

 You may also run for a political office while a university employee as long as you don't campaign during work hours or on campus.
 You must disclose your intent to run to assure there is no conflict of interest.
-Contact the Associate Vice President for Human Resource Services for more information.
+Contact the Associate Vice President for Human Resources for more information.

 As long as the information is not confidential, you may provide information to any member of the legislature, committee, or any other state official, employee or citizen.